webplatform/docs/tutorials/understanding-css-units/index.md

 {{!}}-
 {{!}}vh
 {{!}}1vh is 1% of the height of the viewport. ‘vh’ stands for ‘viewport height’.
-{{!}}Useful to size boxes that adapt to different viewport widths.
-For example, may be used to set a maximum width on an image so that it does not exceed the viewport dimensions.
+{{!}}Useful to size boxes that adapt to different viewport heights.
+For example, may be used to set a maximum height on an image so that it does not exceed the viewport dimensions.
 {{!}}-
 {{!}}vmin
 {{!}}Equal to the smaller of ‘vw’ or ‘vh’